 Let’s take a look at what collagen can do for your sleep and in turn how that affects your body:

 The vascular system undergoes characteristic changes between sleep and waking, including vasoconstriction in the upper body.
 It’s believed that this leads to an increase in blood pressure during sleep.
 Sleep loss makes the heart work harder by making it use more oxygen.

 By getting more sleep, you’re allowing your heart to rest and preventing it from working too hard.
 This is important for maintaining a healthy cardiovascular system.

 How does collagen impact sleep?

-Another study showed that taking a hydrolyzed collagen supplement before bed improved sleep quality and reduced the number of awakenings during the night.
-A third study found that taking a collagen supplement before bed improved self-reported measures of sleep quality.
+- Another study showed that taking a hydrolyzed collagen supplement before bed improved sleep quality and reduced the number of awakenings during the night.

 The benefits of more sleep

 Not only does sleep have a positive impact on the heart, but it also has benefits for the entire body.
 When you sleep, your body is able to repair itself.
 This includes repairing damaged cells and tissue, as well as growing new cells and tissue.